 On systems where content is separate from the visual display, the migration consists of extracting content from the backend of the current CMS and programmatically creating components within the template specified by the “from/to” mapping file.
 This approach is the most straightforward of all migration strategies.

 However, for most migrations, the most efficient way to extract content is through interrogating the fully rendered page.
-We typically pull the page using the origin URL and parse it using a DOM manipulation package like BeautifulSoup to pull data out of HTML and XML files.
+We typically pull the page using the origin URL and parse it using a DOM manipulation package.
+HERO is partial to leveraging BeautifulSoup to pull data out of HTML and XML files.

 We want to extract content from particular sections of the DOM.
 We take advantage of most, if not all, the pages that follow the same pattern, mainly because the original CMS likely enforced a specific orthodoxy or the team hand-coded pages and then pasted pages following a pattern.

-Here’s a simple example we performed for a client to port several hundred press releases to a new CMS:
+Here’s a simple example HERO performed for a client to port several hundred press releases to a new CMS: